Marilyn Perry, African American, Senior Citizen, LGBTQ, Studio 2.8 Managing Photojournalist, Biographical and Familial Information

 Marilyn Perry, African American Documentary Photojournalist

-As an African American, LGBTQ, woman of color, documentary photojournalist, it is with great pride that I maintain the highest ethical standards in journalism as I produce photographs and video about people and their politics, conscientiously photographing a wide range of people across the entire political spectrum, objectively documenting their public political activities for posterity, especially during the current extraordinary political confluences that comprise the 2020 political landscape in the United States of America.
-Regardless of the political subject, when producing a photograph or video for Studio 2.8 photography, the purpose of that photograph or video is to document the truth of that moment, of that day, of this extraordinary political era, with as little political bias as is reasonably possible, published with insightful and objective background commentary, with journalistic integrity, from my unique perspective as a technologically sophisticated, African American, LGBTQ, woman of color in America.
+As an African American, LGBTQ, woman of color, documentary photojournalist, it is with great pride that I maintain the highest ethical standards in journalism as I produce photographs and video about people and their politics, conscientiously photographing a wide range of people and events across the entire political spectrum, objectively documenting their public political activities for posterity, especially during the current extraordinary political confluences that comprise the 2020 political landscape in the United States of America.
+Regardless of the political subject, when producing a photograph or a video for Studio 2.8 photography, the purpose of that photograph or video is to document the truth of that moment, the truth of that day, the truths of this extraordinary political era, with as little political bias as is reasonably possible, faithfully published with insightful and objective background commentary, and with journalistic integrity, from my unique perspective as a technologically sophisticated, African American, LGBTQ, woman of color, in America today.
 I'm Marilyn Perry.
 I'm Marilyn Perry an African American woman of color documentary photojournalist.
-I'm Marilyn Perry, a lifelong African American defender of racial civil rights, an African American who is suffered the scourge of racism over the course of decades that span more than half a century, an African American who emphatically opposes racism and racists, including despicable people in America such as "NeoNazis" or the so called "alt-right", or their related political groups.
-I'm Marilyn Perry an African American woman of color documentary photojournalist who strives to adhere to the highest and most stringent ethical standards in journalism as I practice the craft of political documentary photojournalism.
+I'm Marilyn Perry, a lifelong African American defender of racial civil rights, an African American who has suffered the scourge of racism over the course of decades that span more than half a century, an African American who emphatically opposes racism and racists, including despicable people in America such as "NeoNazis" or the so called "alt-right", or their related political groups.
+I'm Marilyn Perry, an African American woman of color documentary photojournalist who strives to adhere to the highest and most stringent ethical standards in journalism as I practice the craft of political documentary photojournalism.